Elements of an Effective Book Proposal

 Once you’ve done your homework, learn about each of the elements of a book proposal.

 If you’re sending the proposal to an agent, you presumably will have already made contact with a query letter and gotten agreement to your sending him/her the book proposal.
-Your book proposal cover letter should be short and punchy and give your reader (the agent and, eventually, editors) an introduction to and overview of:
+Your book proposal cover letter should be short and punchy and give your reader (the agent and, eventually, editors) an introduction and overview of:

 - The book idea, why the market needs this book